Jafar Sharif-Emami

-17 June 1912 – 16 June 1998) was an Iranian politician who was prime minister from 1960 to 1961 and again in 1978.
-He was a cabinet minister, president of the Iranian Senate, president of the Pahlavi Foundation and the president of the Iran chamber of industries and mines during the reign of Shah Mohammad Reza Pahlavi.
+17 June 1912 – 16 June 1998) was an Iranian politician who was the prime minister of Iran from 1960 to 1961 and again in 1978.
+He was a cabinet minister, president of the Senate of Iran, president of the Pahlavi Foundation and the president of the Iran Chamber of Commerce, Industries, Mines & Agriculture during the reign of Shah Mohammad Reza Pahlavi.